• Skip to primary navigation

 • 📖 Recipe

-1. This recipe is simple and made from staple ingredients.
+• This easy recipe is made from staple ingredients.

-3. The assembled pudding cups are ADORABLE and the garnishes are completely adaptable!
+• The assembled pudding cups are ADORABLE, and the garnishes are completely adaptable.

 Ingredients